-How you behave, the actions you take, and how you treat individuals and the team are key deciding factors that make the difference between an employee saying, “I have a great boss” or “I hate my boss.”
+How you behave, your actions, and how you treat individuals and the team are key deciding factors that make the difference between an employee saying, “I have a great boss” or “I hate my boss.”

-These 13 proven insights will not only get your employees to like and respect you but also improve their motivation and commitment to the job and the company.
+These 13 proven insights will get your employees to like and respect you and improve their motivation and commitment to the job and the company.

 1. Don’t Be Arrogant

 Arrogance is the act of behaving with self-importance, entitlement, or superiority over others.
 While you may believe you are important, especially in a management or leadership position, you need to act with humility.
 Any display of superiority, or belittling, will negatively impact that employee and your entire team.

 You should never be boastful about your experience or skills; your talents will be evident to your employees in your decision-making and day-to-day actions.
 Let your action speak for itself.

 Academic Research Arrogance: A Formula for Leadership Failure demonstrates that: “Workplace arrogance can be a serious problem.
 Arrogant employees are poor performers who negatively impact social exchange in the workplace.
 They make little effort to engage in citizenship behaviors and discount feedback that would otherwise help improve their performance.”

 Being humble is a great strength and powerful mindset in leadership.
 Your humility demonstrates to your employees that you are open to listening to others, weighing differing ideas, and accept your team members for who they are.
 Your employees will love you for it.

 Research by (Nielsen et al., 2010) shows that “Accordingly, the employees of a humble leader should be more committed to the leader’s vision and more trusting and receptive of the leader’s expectations and ideas.”